-Free Consent – An Introduction to Consent An essential element of a valid contract is that the agreement is arrived at with the consent of the parties thereto.
+Free Consent – An essential element of a valid contract is that the agreement is arrived at with the consent of the parties thereto.
 It is essential that the parties agree upon the same thing in the same sense at the same time and that such agreement is free and voluntary.

 According to Section 13 of the Act, “Two or more persons are said to consent when they agree upon the same thing in the same sense.”

 Free Consent If it is not caused by

 - Undue influence as defined in Section 16.

 - Misrepresentation as defined in Section 18.

 - Mistake, subject to the provision of Sections 20, 21 and 22

 Coercion means using force to compel a person to enter into a contract.
 So force or threats are used to obtain the consent of the party under coercion, i.e it is not free consent.
 Section 15 of the Act describes coercion as